Samford Museum – Old fashioned family fun

 Planning your visit to the Samford Museum

-The museum is open on Wednesdays from 10am until 3pm and on Sundays from 10am until 4pm (except during Christmas and Easter school holidays).
+The museum is open on Wednesdays and Sundays from 10 am until 4 pm.
 There is a small admission fee which you can find on their website.
 The museum is run entirely by volunteers who are more than happy to share their local knowledge and answer any questions.

 More family fun in Samford Village

 Today, visitors can enjoy the modern facilities of Samford Village which grew around the historic Samford Railway Station, now the site of the John Scott Park.
-If you want to make a day of it, pack a picnic or enjoy a meal at one of Samford’s family friendly restaurants – The Samford Valley Hotel, Ironbark Superfoods or The Rare Pear Café.
+If you want to make a day of it, pack a picnic or enjoy a meal at one of Samford’s family-friendly restaurants.